- © fotolia.de l Urheber: EisenhansWe protect your technical innovations

 We represent our clients before all pertinent regional courts and higher regional courts including the General Court (European Union: EGC) and the European Court of Justice (ECJ) in trademark, design and competition disputes.

-- Patent and utility patent law
+- Patent and utility model law

-Patents and utility patents protect technical inventions that are new and commercially applicable and are based on an inventive activity.
+Patents and utility models protect technical inventions that are new and commercially applicable and are based on an inventive activity.
 They give the owner the sole right to use the protected invention.
 Nobody is allowed to manufacture, offer for sale, market, use or import or own products for these purposes that make use of the protected technical method.

 - Employee invention law